Open Access

 0 Introduction

-over Fp, with cFp* and p1(mod 3).
-In 2021, by using the generator of Fq*, Hong and Zhu[6] gave the generating functions n=1An(c)xn.
+over FpMathematical equation, with cFp*Mathematical equation and p1(mod 3)Mathematical equation.
+In 2021, by using the generator of Fq*Mathematical equation, Hong and Zhu[6] gave the generating functions n=1An(c)xnMathematical equation.
 In 2022, Ge et al[5] studied the generating functions in a different way.

 In this paper, we consider the problem of finding the number of solutions of the diagonal cubic equation